Netflix and WWF team up to REWILD Our Planet

 Our Planet is Netflix’s first nature documentary.
-The series of eight episodes carries a strong and powerful message; we must act now to save what’s left of the natural world.
+The series of eight episodes delivers a strong and powerful message to its audience: we must act now to save what’s left of the natural world.

-To further promote the vital message of change, Netflix teamed up with WWF to create an immersive and unforgettable experience.
+To promote the vital message of change, Netflix teamed up with WWF to create an unforgettable immersive experience.

-Building on the growing public awareness of environmental issues, REWILD Our Planet was designed to reconnect people with the natural world with a deeply-moving, experiential exhibition.
+Building on the growing public awareness of environmental issues, REWILD Our Planet was designed to reconnect people with the natural world through a deeply-moving, experiential exhibition.

 Using cutting-edge augmented reality technology, attendees were immersed into the world as it should be, free from pollution, global warming or swamps of plastic.

 The innovative exhibition combined an IMAX-style experience with AR to take guests on a journey to the last wildernesses on our planet.
 It is built around four natural landscapes: Forests of Borneo, Oceans of Asia, Grasslands of Mongolia and the Frozen Worlds of the Arctic.

 The moving experience provided information about how to protect these precious spaces, offered magical wild animal encounters and encouraged users to work together to restore the damaged biomes and unlock weather changes.

 The combination of two-dimensional storytelling with AR gameplay created an impactful and powerful experience, all supported with specially-developed sound effects and soundscapes recorded from nature.

 First opened in ArtScience Museum in Singapore, the sensory experience will roll out to the US and the UK at later dates.